 - A minimum of one tree is to be provided within the front setback area of every residential dwelling.
 This may include existing trees that are to be retained within the front setback area.
-Newly planted trees are to have a minimum pot size of five litres. - 2.
+Newly planted trees are to have a minimum pot size of seventyfive litres. - 2.
 Trees planted on the northern side of private open space and habitable rooms are to be deciduous. - 3.
 Planting of vegetation at the front of higher density development must consider the need for passive surveillance.
 Excessively dense vegetation that creates a visual barrier must be avoided. - 4.
-Any tree with a mature height over 8 m should be planted a minimum distance of 3 m from the building or utility services. - 5.
-A landscape plan must be lodged with all Das, and is to provide the following details - The location of any existing trees on the property, specifying those to be retained and those to be removed. - The location of any trees on adjoining properties that is likely to be damaged as a result of excavations of other site works. - The position of each shrub and tree species proposed to be planted.
+Any tree with a mature height over 8 m should be planted a minimum distance of 3 m from the building or utility services or alternatively incorporate measures to prevent damage to the building or utility services. - 5.
+A landscape plan must be lodged with all development applications, and is to provide the following details - The location of any existing trees on the property, specifying those to be retained and those to be removed. - The location of any trees on adjoining properties that is likely to be damaged as a result of excavations of other site works. - The position of each shrub and tree species proposed to be planted.
 Each plant is to be identified by a code referring to a plant schedule on the plan.